learn-ballerina/learn-ballerina.github.io/src/best_practices/string_concat.md

-# Generate  String by Concatenating Values
+# Generate  string by concatenating values

 Use string backtick template.